jojokarlin/Git_DRI_Jan_2017/helpfulcommands.md

 *Note: these are Mac commands!
 Windows forthcoming.*

-`cd [name of directory or folder]` will let you navigate inside a directory of your choosing.
+`cd [name of directory or folder]` will navigate you into the directory you identified.

-`cd ~` lets you go back a directory.
+`cd ..` will navigate you up a directory.

+'cd -' goes back to your last directory.

 `pwd` or "print working directory" will tell you where you are if you get a little lost.